ballerina-platform/module-ballerina-task/README.md

 For more information on all the operations supported by the `task:Listener` and `task:Scheduler`, go to [The Task Module](https://ballerina.io/swan-lake/learn/api-docs/ballerina/task/).

 For a quick sample on demonstrating the usage see [Ballerina By Example](https://ballerina.io/swan-lake/learn/by-example/).

+## `Issues` and `Projects`

+`Issues` and `Project` tabs are disabled for this repository as this is one of the Ballerina Standard Libraries.
+To report bugs, request new features, start new discussions, view project boards, etc. please visit Ballerina Standard Library [parent repository](https://github.com/ballerina-platform/ballerina-standard-library).

+This repository only contains the source code for the module.

 ## Building from the Source
 ### Setting Up the Prerequisites